davidgiga1993/mixing-station-docs/docs/settings/global.md

 ### Access bus processing
-When enabled, a user with restricted access to a single bus is allowed to access the processing of that bus.
+When this options is enabled, a user with restricted access to a single bus is allowed to access the processing of that bus.

 ### Autostart
 Autostart allows you to configure which mixer the app should connect to when starting.
 This is useful for installation purposes where the app should always connect to a mixer without user interaction.

 ### API
-Only available on Desktop platform.
+Only available on the Desktop platform.
 Enables API access for Mixing Station.

 ### Auto reconnect